 Our team has relevant expertise in the following technical areas for energy projects:

-- Birds: Vantage-point (VP) survey to inform collision risk analysis at proposed wind farms; specific breeding wader, grouse and raptor survey; generic breeding bird survey; wintering waterfowl survey; landscape-scale distribution mapping of flock-forming species such as geese and plovers; mapping of bird distribution in intertidal and inshore marine habitats; radio-tracking of nightjar; and, thermal imaging survey to determine nocturnal bird distribution.
+- Birds: Vantage-point (VP) survey to inform collision risk analysis at proposed wind farms; breeding wader, grouse and raptor survey; breeding bird survey; wintering waterfowl survey; landscape-scale distribution mapping of flock-forming species such as geese and plovers; mapping of bird distribution in intertidal and inshore marine habitats; radio-tracking of nightjar; and, thermal imaging survey to determine nocturnal bird distribution.

 - Bats: Transect and static surveys; roost assessments; ‘at height’ surveys; internal inspections of buildings and aerial inspections of trees; radio tracking of high sensitivity species; fatality searches beneath turbines using search dogs.

 - Vegetation mapping: Phase 1 survey to identify habitat types; National Vegetation Classification (NVC) (where applicable) to attribute these to specific community types.
-Application of SEPA’s SNIFFER guidance for evaluation of wetland habitats and identification of ground water dependent terrestrial ecosystems (GWDTEs);
+Application of SEPA’s SNIFFER guidance for evaluation of wetland habitats and identification of potential ground water dependent terrestrial ecosystems (GWDTEs);

 - Protected species: surveys of water courses for species including otter, water vole and freshwater macroinvertebrates; and, survey for badger, hazel dormouse, great crested newt (including eDNA), red squirrel, badger and various other terrestrial mammals in appropriate habitat.